emlab-fi/projector/docs/09_releases.md

 - [x] separate sources from geometry objects (still can use objects as volume)
 - [ ] object instancing/grids
 - [x] add timestamp for events
-- [ ] switch to eV from MeV, cm2 from barns
-    - [ ] investigate why it fails at some instances
 - [ ] simulate more interactions (bremstrahhlung, proper compton?)
 - [ ] batches, confidence/statistics calculation
 - [ ] better python tooling